aceakash/string-similarity/README.md

 2. targetStrings (Array): Each string in this array will be matched against the main string.

 ##### Returns
-(Object): An object with a `ratings` property, which gives a similarity rating for each target string, and a `bestMatch` property, which specifies which target string was most similar to the main string.
+(Object): An object with a `ratings` property, which gives a similarity rating for each target string, a `bestMatch` property, which specifies which target string was most similar to the main string, and a `bestMatchIndex` property, which specifies the index of the bestMatch in the targetStrings array.

 ##### Examples
 ```javascript